TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Ultra v1.5.0/README.md

 ---

+## 🗝️ Obtain Your OpenAI API Key

+The operation of the GPT-Oracle bot integrates with OpenAI's GPT and DALLE models, necessitating an OpenAI API key.
+You can [create your OpenAI API key](https://platform.openai.com/account/api-keys) by registering a free account.
+Be sure to save your API key securely, as it's displayed only once during creation.

+---

 ## 🚀 Getting Started

 Integration of your SQL database and Discord account involves a series of simple steps outlined below.